Tax Services Atlanta | IRS Resolution

 Hardship Extension of Time to Pay

 Under the IRS Fresh Start Initiative, individuals who find themselves in a situation where they would need to sell property at a reduced price if they paid the tax on time (or face similar undue hardship) can request an extended time to pay.
-As part of this initiative, late-payment penalties may be waived for those who qualify.
+As part of this initiative, the IRS may waive late-payment penalties for those who qualify..
 It’s a helpful option for those facing financial challenges. 🌟🏦

 File Form 1127, Application for Extension of Time for Payment of Tax Due to Undue Hardship.
-The conditions under which extensions may be granted under Sec.
-6161 are printed on the back of the application.
+The back of the application lists the conditions for granting extensions under Sec.
+6161.
 Interest still accrues.

 An Offer in Compromise (OIC) is an arrangement that permits a taxpayer to settle their debt for an amount less than what they owe.
 The Internal Revenue Service (IRS) grants this relief only if the offer represents the maximum amount they can reasonably expect to collect from the taxpayer within a specific period.
 To learn more about the necessary forms, user fees, and other terms, refer to Form 656-B Booklet, Offer in Compromise.
-Keep in mind that OICs can extend the statutes of limitations, and a federal tax lien may be filed as part of this process.
+Keep in mind that the IRS may extend the statutes of limitations and file a federal tax lien as part of the OIC process..

 To be eligible for an Offer in Compromise (OIC), the taxpayer must meet the following criteria:

-3. Estimated Tax Payments: All required estimated tax payments for the current year must be made.
+- Estimated Tax Payments: You must make all required estimated tax payments for the current year.

 Payment Options for OICs include:

-Remember that participating in an OIC can extend the statutes of limitations, and there’s also the possibility of a federal tax lien being filed as part of the process.
+Remember that participating in an OIC may extend the statutes of limitations, and the IRS might file a federal tax lien as part of the process.

 When a taxpayer faces financial hardship and cannot afford to pay both their owed taxes and basic living expenses, the IRS may place their account in Currently Not Collectible (CNC) status.
 Here are the key points: